-- This is one museum that you don’t really want to visit on a rainy day, as the sculpture garden is a pure joy, and it would be a shame to miss this experience due to rain: as well as sculptures that are really appealing to children (sheep, wolves, a giant apple, a giant thumb), you are allowed to walk on the grass, there is a duck pond, giant bamboo, the remains of Gallo-Roman thermal baths . . .
-Do bear in mind, of course, that the artwork is not a climbing frame (I did turn my back once to find, to my horror, my littlest climbing a work by Chillida!);
+- This is one museum that you don’t really want to visit on a rainy day, as the sculpture garden is a pure joy, and it would be a shame to miss this experience due to rain: as well as sculptures that are really appealing to children (sheep, wolves, a giant apple, a giant thumb), you are allowed to walk on the grass, there is a duck pond, giant bamboo, the remains of Gallo-Roman thermal baths . . . do bear in mind, of course, that the artwork is not a climbing frame (I did turn my back during our last visit to find – to my horror – my littlest climbing a work by Chillida!);

 - Eating options: there are picnic tables in the sculpture garden.
-Alternatively, you could head to the Roman ampitheatre for a picnic before or after your visit (a short walk through the carpark and across a busy road; there are more picnic tables en-route).
+Alternatively, you could head to the Roman ampitheatre (a hop and a skip away from the museum) for a picnic before or after your visit (a short walk through the carpark and across a busy road; there are more picnic tables en-route).
 There is also a café/restaurant in the garden.
 For a really atmospheric coffee stop, there is a small bar/café next to the cars in the basement!

-- Be sure to visit the car display downstairs!
+- Be sure to visit the vintage car display downstairs!

 - There is a small playground opposite the museum and a couple more within walking distance to the museum (there is one next to the Salle du Midi car park, on rue Délèze 19).
 See here for a list of playgrounds in Martigny.